 Not all Italian wines are destined for ageing.
 However, the country boasts a healthy handful of classic denominations that deserve a place in the cellar.
 Vintage conditions determine how long they should be tucked away.
 These are by no means uniform from year to year, or across regions.
 Furthermore, as appellations have their own specific maturation regulations, release dates for each vary.

 Not all Italian wines are made for ageing.
-Depending on the appellations, the maturation regulations vary.
+Depending on the denomination, the ageing potentials vary.

 In the northeast, Amarone della Valpolicella is one of Italy’s most beloved gems.
 The wines do not actually require long ageing before they can be released – just two years from the January following harvest.
 However, most producers choose to mature theirs much longer.
 This means that multiple vintages of Amarone will be available at the same time.